Flatulence: Gas buildup in the colon

 - Get moving.
 It may help to take a short walk after eating.

 - Try an over-the-counter remedy.
-Products such as Lactaid or Dairy Ease can help digest lactose.
-Products containing simethicone help break up the bubbles in gas.
+Some products such as Lactaid or Dairy Ease can help digest lactose.
+Products containing simethicone (Gas-X, Mylanta Gas) haven't been proved helpful, but they're commonly used to help break up bubbles in gas.

 When to see your doctor